skyfox/udacity/algo/proj2-data-structures/project_notes.md

 ## File Recursion

 File recursion task is a classical recursive tree traversal problem with filtering nodes by a specific condition.
 Very often it is very easy and straightforward to replace recursion with a queue.
-It this case there is no chance to reach the max recursion depth and the implementation will work even for hugh number over folded files and directories.
+In this case there is no chance to reach the max recursion depth and the implementation will work even for hugh number over folded files and directories.
 The only limit is a memory for paths and found files.
 The tree can be assumed such that the files act as the leaf nodes and the directories act as the